mememe0142/IPTV-Simple-Client-Channels/README.md

 # Changelog (v0.3)
 - Impact Stream Is Down Right Now, its a 403 and i don't know if its ever coming back up again.
 - In The Meantime, I replaced it with Stadium So i can still have a sports channel on the list.
+- Update: Impact stream is back up i will put it back up on tommorow.

 # Changelog (v0.2)
 - Added Game Show Central!
 The link came from xumo.